5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/CPU_Power_Management_(SSDT-PLUG)/README.md

 ![Terminal2](https://github.com/5T33Z0/OC-Little-Translated/assets/76865553/d8c6c9e1-964f-42c3-9c2a-67ff0d891ead)

-**Conlucion**: If your CPU supports XCPM, always use IORegistryExplorer to verify the presence of the X86PlatformPlugin, because using `sysctl -n machdep.xcpm.mode` alone is deceiving and insufficent!
+**Conlucion**: If your CPU supports `XCPM`, always use IORegistryExplorer to verify the presence of the `X86PlatformPlugin`, because using Terminal command `sysctl -n machdep.xcpm.mode` alone is deceiving and insufficent!

 ## Testing
 To test if Speedstep and turbo states are working correctly, run [**Intel Power Gadget**](https://www.insanelymac.com/forum/files/file/1056-intel-power-gadget/) and monitor the frequency curve while running a CPU benchmark test in Geekbench.
 The CPU frequency range should reach all the way from the lowest possible frequency (before running the test) up to the max turbo frequency (as defined by the product specs).